rindPHI/FSAUtils/README.md

 Examples
 --------

-Please consider the files Main.scala and FSA_DSL_Test.scala to see some working applied examples.
+Please consider the file Test.scala to see some working applied examples.

 ### Creation of a DFA